agmcfarland/IntegrationFeatureHeatmap/README.md

 ## Next steps

-The heatmap object can be further edited to fit whatever data needs are requird.
-The ROC areas and p-values are easily accessible using ```IntegrationFeatureHeatmap::format_hot_roc_result()```.
+The heatmap object can be further edited to fit whatever data needs are required.
+The ROC areas and p-values are easily accessible using the function ```IntegrationFeatureHeatmap::format_hot_roc_result()```.

 # Data formats